matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

 * `'case_sensitive'`: `1` if the matching should be case sensitive, `0` if otherwise.
 * `'allow_multiple'`: `1` if multiple conversions are allowed per visit, `0` if otherwise.
 * `'revenue'`: the amount of revenue a conversion generates (if any).
-* `'deleted'`: `1` if this goal was deleted by a Piwik user, `0` if not.
-TODO: why not remove goals? to keep conversions valid?
+* `'deleted'`: `1` if this goal was deleted by a Piwik user, `0` if not. <!-- TODO: why not DELETE goals? is it to keep conversions referencing old goals valid? -->

-_Note: The ecommerce and abandoned cart goals are two special goals that have special IDs.
+_Note: The ecommerce and abandoned cart goals are two special goals with special IDs.
 Ecommerce websites automatically have these goals._

 <a name="other-data-user"></a>
 ### Users